agrawal-rohit/pearl-ui/documentationwebsite/docs/hooks/useColorScheme.md

 ## Return value

-The `useColorScheme` hook returns the same style props object passed into it, but with the `primary` color palette switched out for the desired color scheme (eg secondary, accent, etc)
+The `useColorScheme` hook returns the same style props object passed into it, but with the `primary` color palette replaced with the desired color scheme (e.g., secondary, accent, etc.)

 ## Usage

-All components use the `primary` color scheme in their components by default.
-However, in some special cases, you might need to use a different set of colors in the component (eg. secondary/accent color buttons)

-For simple atomic components, changing the color scheme is as easy overriding the desired properties of the component using [style props](../core-features/style-props).
-However, things get complicated when you want to do the same with complex molecular components.
-That's where the `useColorScheme` hook comes in.
+By default, all components use the `primary` color scheme.
+However, you may need to use a different set of colors in certain cases (e.g., secondary/accent color buttons).
+For simple atomic components, changing the color scheme is as easy as overriding the desired properties of the component using [style props](../core-features/style-props).
+For complex molecular components, the `useColorScheme` hook simplifies this process.

-As an example, let's take the following style props object returned by a [useMolecularComponentConfig](./useMolecularComponentConfig) hook:
+For instance, consider the following style props object returned by a [useMolecularComponentConfig](./useMolecularComponentConfig) hook:

 ```js {3,9,21,25}
 const componentConfig = {